Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 Three Basic Partitions of Consciousness

-Next, we have three basic partitions of consciousness, waking dreaming and sleeping states.
+Next, we have three basic partitions of consciousness, waking, dreaming, and sleeping.
 The normal waking state of consciousness is the primary platform of perception.
 The default setting is ‘ordinary reality’.

 Then we have sleeping and dreaming states.
-Although the dreaming state is common to our general experience, it gives us glimpses into other possibilities of non-ordinary reality.
+Sleeping and dreaming are common experiences.
+The dream state is very interesting.
+It gives us proof of non-ordinary reality.
 When we sleep and dream, we are generally not aware of time or space.
-So, dreaming is a landscape of non-ordinary reality.
-So, even without the use of extraordinary processes or drugs to induce altered states we experience non-ordinary reality.
+When we dream we enter a landscape of non-ordinary reality.
+We don’t need drugs to induce an altered state.
 Next, let’s look at each of these three and build upon the possibilities.

-The normal waking state is the like RAM memory setting of a computer.
+The normal waking state is the like RAM setting of a computer.
 It is the platform for human experience.
 In the normal waking state, the brain frequency operates in the beta range of 13 to 20 Hz.
 The normal range when we are asleep is in the delta range of around 1 to 3 cycles per second.
 The lines of demarcation between these basic states are often imperceptible.
-In other words, we rarely have an awareness of the shift from one state to the next.
+We are rarely aware of the shift from one state to the next.
 This is an important point that we will come back to later.
 Let’s talk about sleeping and dreaming for a moment.

 The Analogy of Someone Who Has Never Slept